Bullets In The Back: How Boomers & Retirees Will Become Bailout, Stimulus & Currency War Casualties

 Theater Of The Absurd

-We are at a bizarre and necessarily temporary point in financial history that can best be described as the Theater of the Absurd.
+We are at a bizarre point in financial history that can best be described as the Theater of the Absurd.
 Even if the diplomatic doublespeak is careful not to use the exact words, the US government is saying to the rest of the world: "Voluntarily agree to let us produce a bigger share of the world economy, thereby reducing our unemployment rate, or we will destroy our own currency if we have to, so we can undercut your prices and take a bigger share anyway."
-The rest of the G-20 gets the message loud and clear, and is furiously considering countermeasures, even as Germany and China effectively told Obama at the most recent Seoul summit to take a flying leap.

-Meanwhile, Wolfgang Schauble, the Finance Minister of Germany, furiously lashes out at the actions of the US government when QE2 was announced, saying the results would be "horrendous".
+Meanwhile, Wolfgang Schauble, the Finance Minister of Germany, furiously lashed out at the actions of the US government when QE2 was announced, saying the results would be "horrendous".
 He stated that he believes the US is in a "helpless" situation, and it won't do any good anyway.
 In other words, the US should just lie there and take it.
-To have Germany so publicly and almost contemptuously dismiss the wounded debtor nation that is the US as being "helpless" shows how rapidly the world is changing - and how the Germans are no less delusional than the Americans, when we consider the ongoing urgent crises with Ireland and Portugal.
+To have Germany so publicly and almost contemptuously dismiss the wounded debtor nation that is the US as being "helpless" shows how rapidly the world is changing - and how the Germans are no less delusional than the Americans, when we consider the equally toxic underlying fundamentals of the debt-ridden European economy.

-And yet the orchestra plays on, with some of the lowest interest rates in US financial history, in the placid smoothness of openly and massively manipulated markets, even as the Federal Reserve proceeds to create almost $1,000 a month in brand new money for each American household, to pay for stimulus without end and effectively monetize the debt in the most potentially inflationary action since the Civil War.
+And yet the orchestra plays on, with some of the lowest interest rates in US financial history, as well as the placid smoothness of openly and massively manipulated markets.

 Solutions: Getting Your Savings Off The Front Lines